 Technically, it’s pretty simple: purchase a hosting or register with an online website builder, choose one of the ready-made designs and edit and mold it to fit your objectives better.
 All this will take 10-15 minutes.
 But it takes a lot of effort to make the site popular.
 These are dozens, hundreds of unpaid hours, regular posts with cool, high-quality content and constant audience searches.

 There is no need to give up the idea of having your own website, since that is a potential source of income, and quite decent income at that.
 The task is doable and even a beginner can handle it.
 At some point, we’ll definitely release an article dedicated to how you can promote your website.
 But today, let’s address another serious matter – how to make money on the traffic you attracted.
-I’m Elmira Nikiforova and this is a guide to monetizing your website – making money through advertising or promoting services among your visitors.
+This is a guide to monetizing your website – making money through advertising or promoting services among your visitors.

 Table of contents